-- No one under 16 years of age allowed in the concession stand. - Workers must wash hands upon entering concession stand. - Disposable gloves must be worn by anyone preparing food. - There must be a sink filled with bleach water at all times. - All spills of food/drinks must be cleaned from floor Immediately to avoid slipping. - Food in drawers/tray must be - rotated.
-All meats must be cooked well done. - All workers must know where the fire extinguishers are and how to operate them. - Do not refill drink cups. - Exhaust fan must be running at all times while cooking - Cooks must stand on a rubber mat while cooking. - Unplug warmers at closing time.
+- No one under 16 years of age allowed in the concession stand. - Workers must wash hands upon entering concession stand. - Disposable gloves must be worn by anyone preparing food. - There must be a sink always filled with bleach water. •

+All spills of food/drinks must be cleaned from floor Immediately to avoid slipping.

+- Food in drawers/tray must be rotated. - All meats must be cooked well done. - All workers must know where the fire extinguishe how to operate them. - Do not refill drink cups. - Exhaust fan must be always running while cooking.
+Cooks must stand on a rubber mat while cooking.

+• Unplug warmers at closing time.